 - 1. Call to Order

 - 2. FOIA Compliance Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.

 - 3. Roll Call

-- 4. Approval of the Agenda

-- 5. Approval of the Minutes
+- 4. Approval of the Minutes

 - a.
-Regular Meeting March 24, 2022
+Regular Meeting April 28, 2022

-- 6. Appearance by Citizens Citizens who wish to address the Committee may do so by contacting the Town Clerk at 843.341.4701, no later than 4:30 p.m., Wednesday, April 27, 2022.
-Citizens may also submit comments on the agenda items via the eComment portal at: Public Planning Committee Meeting Information
+- 5. Appearance by Citizens Citizens who wish to address the Committee may do so by contacting the Town Clerk at 843.341.4701, no later than 4:30 p.m., Tuesday, June 14, 2022.
+Citizens may also submit comments on the agenda items via the eComment portal at Public Planning Committee Meeting Information

+- 6. Unfinished Business

+- a.
+Consideration of Proposed Ordinance 2022-08 Amending Sections 12-1-110 and 12-1-511 of the Municipal Code for the Town of Hilton Head Island, South Carolina with Regard to e-Bike Regulations